noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 <span style="color:grey; font-size:16px;font-family:Arial">Figure 8: CO2 emissions over various load cycles (g/km)</span>

 Figure 8 clearly demonstrates this and shows that even for the same fuel, the amount of $CO_2$ per kilometre varied significantly.
 For example, E10's value varies by over $117 g/km$ with Figure 1 having the largest value, and Figure 7 having the smallest.
 This is likley due to 3 main factors.
 The first factor is the differences in vehicle used during testing.
 Source 1 did not list a motor vehicle and aimed for an average value.
 Source 2 utilized a Holden GCG Captiva 7, a mid sized SUV.
 Source 3 utilised a Ford Focus 1.8 Duratec Flexi-fuel, a mid sized hatchback.
-All of these
+All of these vehicles have significant variance in their weight, engine type, areodynamics and overall efficiency.